Employer payroll obligations

 Returns and payment due dates

-When your monthly statement is available, you will have the option to:
+Once your monthly statement is available, you have the following options:

-If you take no action, then the statement will automatically be deemed as your return by the 14th of the following month.
+If you do not take any action, the statement will be automatically deemed your return by the 14th day of the following month.

 Return and payment due dates